Social Tech Trust

 Grant in 2018

-Workerbird is a company focused on enhancing the working conditions for low-wage workers in the UK.
-It operates a workforce data collection and tracking platform designed to help individuals understand and improve their work environments.
-The platform employs reflective tracking and human-centered data insights, allowing users to monitor their working patterns and relationships.
-By providing a space for workers to easily track their daily activities, Workerbird supports them in making meaningful changes to their working conditions.
+Workerbird is dedicated to enhancing the working conditions of low-wage workers in the UK.
+The company operates a workforce data collection and tracking platform designed to empower these workers by helping them understand and improve their work environments.
+By utilizing reflective tracking and human-centered data insights, Workerbird provides users with tools to analyze their working patterns and relationships.
+This enables workers to easily monitor their daily activities and supports them in making meaningful changes to their working conditions.
+Through its innovative approach, Workerbird aims to foster better working experiences for millions of individuals in low-wage employment.

 Open Bionics